 Applications to all primary schools in Northamptonshire are handled centrally by the Local Authority.
 All children start school in the September of the academic year in which they will be 5 years old.

 The academic year runs from 1st September to 31st August.
 Parents are asked to complete an application in the autumn term of the year before their child is due to start school.
-For admission in September 2019 the application process opened on 10th September and closed at 5.00pm on 15th January 2019.
+For admission in September 2020 the application process is open and closes at 5.00pm on 15th January 2020.

 However, The School Admissions Code also allows parents and carers of summer born children (born between 1st April and 31st August) to request that their child is admitted out of their normal age group (into reception in the September following their 5th birthday).

 To apply for a school place you must fill in and submit a preference form to the Northamptonshire County Council’s Schools Admission Team.
 The easiest way to apply is by completing the online preference form at South Northamptonshire Primary School Admissions

 If you are unable to access the internet, you can fill in a paper preference form.
 These are available from the School Admissions Team at: